Top Challenges in SSL Management for SaaS and How to Overcome Them

 How to Overcome It:

-- Centralize SSL Monitoring: Use a centralized dashboard to track the status of all certificates across your infrastructure, ensuring none are overlooked.
+- Centralized Monitoring: Implement a centralized SSL management dashboard to track the status and expiration dates of all certificates in one place.

 The Challenge: